Over 260,000 firms to benefit from simpler corporate tax filing this year

 This means that firms registered with Acra will not need to notify the taxman when they change their financial year end and will be able to receive their estimated chargeable income filing notifications promptly.
 Foreign companies not registered with Acra must continue to update their financial year end through Iras' portal.

-More details on tax filing can be found on Iras's website or by contacting the authority.
+• More details on tax filing can be found on the Iras website https://www.iras.gov.sg/ or by contacting the authority.